 - Dynamic Allocation in DFP and DFP Small Business

-- And much more…
+- And more…

-3. Facebook Audience Network
+2. Facebook Audience Network

 Some say that Facebook’s Audience Network (FAN) could be Google’s biggest threat.
-Most are unsure whether Facebook’s online ad network for publishers will ever surpass Google.
+However, it’s uncertain whether Facebook’s online ad network for publishers can ever surpass Google.

 This network also supports a variety of valued advertising formats from standard banners to custom native ad units.

 3. Amazon Publisher Services

 Amazon publisher services offer publishers a cloud-based suite of where they can get access to header bidding, a transparent advertising marketplace and shopping insights analytics services.

 The platform allows publishers to grow their revenue, gain a better knowledge of their users and improve the user’s experience.

 Their marketplace helps publisher websites connect to Amazon ad inventories and via SSPs to ad buyers all over the web.
 This dramatically increases advertiser competition and revenue.

 Amazon offers a simple reporting interface where publishers can experience transparent fee structures, auction level reporting and see bidders compete equally.